zipmark/typed_params/README.md

-# TypedParameters
+# TypedParams

-The purpose of `typed_parameters` is to declare and enforce type constraints on your Rails API endpoints.
+The purpose of `typed_params` is to declare and enforce type constraints on your Rails API endpoints.

 *NOTE*: We use 'parameter' and 'attribute' somewhat interchangably, as this is the same convention [used by Rails](http://api.rubyonrails.org/classes/ActionController/Parameters.html) (notice the usage of the two words throughout that documentation).